 https://link.springer.com/article/10.1007/s40122-021-00267-8

-I have severe cluster headaches 6-8 times a day.
-The pain usually comes from the eye, over the temple and to the upper right corner of the head.
-The eye and cheekbone then become so thick that my eye is almost closed.
-The eyelid is also thick and hangs down.
-There was pain in the entire right half of the head, from the eye, nose, carotid artery, teeth and shoulder.
-Everything convulses with pain.
-I am afraid of being vaccinated with Astrazeneka.
-That the cluster headache is then completely uncontrollable.
-I don't really know how to live with it.
+I have severe cluster headaches 6 to 8 times a day.
+The pain usually starts in my eye, radiates across my temple, and up to the upper right corner of my head.
+My eye and cheekbone swell so much that my eye is almost completely closed.
+My eyelid also swells and droops.
+The pain spreads to the entire right side of my head, from my eye and nose to my carotid artery, teeth, and shoulder.
+Everything tenses up in pain.
+I'm afraid of getting vaccinated with AstraZeneca, because I'm worried that the cluster headaches will become completely uncontrollable afterward.
+I already don't know how I'm supposed to live with this.